-- 4.33 The Government established the New Homes Bonus (NHB) in 2011 to provide an incentive for local authorities to encourage housing growth in their areas.
+4.32 The Government established the New Homes Bonus (NHB) in 2011 to provide an incentive for local authorities to encourage housing growth in their areas.
 NHB is funding allocated to councils based on the building of new homes and bringing empty homes back into use.
 The intention for the New Homes Bonus is to ensure that the economic benefits of growth are returned to the local authorities and communities where growth takes place.
-Over the past few years, NHB has become an extremely important source of incentivised income. - 4.34 In recent years there has been much uncertainty as to the future of NHB, with the last three years (2020/21 to 2022/23) being a one-year settlement. - 4.35 There has been no announcement following a consultation paper in early 2021 and the Spending Review 2021, gave no indication as to its future and whether it will disappear completely within the next two years or continue in some form.
-DLUHC's Policy Statement in December indicates a further one-year only NHB settlement for 2023/24, and this has been assumed in the MTFS using the existing allocation methodology.
-A one-year allocation for the Council is estimated at £0.447m for 2023/24.
+Over the past few years, NHB has become an extremely important source of incentivised income.

+- 4.33 In recent years there has been much uncertainty as to the future of NHB, with the last three years (2020/21 to 2022/23) being a one-year settlement. - 4.34 There has been no announcement following a consultation paper in early 2021 to provide an indication as to the future of NHB, whether it will disappear completely or continue in in a different form.
+The Final Settlement provides a further one-year only NHB allocation for 2023/24.
+This amounts to £0.447m for the Council and is unchanged from the Provisional Settlement.